sovereignsound/Project-Euler/README.md

 # Project-Euler

-Here you will find all of my attempts in C++.
+Here you will find all of my successful attempts in C++.

 ## Description from: https://projecteuler.net/